 - 1 tbs fresh chopped chives

 Heat olive oil in a skillet over medium heat.
 Stir in onions, and cook until tender.
 Stir in spinach, corn, black beans, and lime juice.
 Season with salt and cumin.
 Remove from heat, and stir in cheese and chicken.

 Place 1/4 cup of filling in the center of each egg roll wrapper.
 Fold in the sides, and roll egg rolls; dampen the edges with a small amount of water to seal.

 In a large heavy skillet, heat enough vegetable oil to cover egg rolls over medium-high heat.
 Working in batches, carefully place egg rolls in hot oil, and cook until golden brown.
 Remove to paper towels.

 You can also BAKE these Southwest-style eggrolls for a healthier version.

 Preheat the oven to 425˚ F. Lightly oil a baking sheet with cooking spray.
 Place the sealed egg rolls on the baking sheet seam side down and spray the tops of the egg rolls with cooking spray.
 Bake for about 15 minutes, or until lightly brown, turning halfway through baking.
 Serve warm with Chipolte Cream Sauce.

 In a large bowl, stir all ingredients together.
 You can add more or less of the adobo sauce depending on your preference for heat.
 Pop right back into the original container or a sealed container of choice.
 Use as a side to this meal and others.

-On a side note: armed with nothing more then some google reviews, I purchased my frist camera lens today. >.< So excited!
+On a side note: Armed with nothing more then some Google reviews, I purchased my first camera lens today. >.< So excited!
 Now to sit down and figure this whole shebang out.
 Wish me luck!
 Im going to need it.